 HOW LONG WILL I BE LABELLED “HIGH RISK”?

-The good news is you will leave the high-risk category once previous tickets or accidents come off your record.
-In the meantime, it is essential to practice safe driving habits, such as:
+You will leave the high-risk category once previous tickets or accidents come off your record.
+But, in the meantime, it is essential to practice safe driving habits, such as:

 - Follow the rules of the road.
 Stay within the speed limit, keep a safe following distance and obey all traffic signs.

 - Review defensive driving habits.
 It may have been a long time since you received your license.
-So, it couldn’t hurt to review some tips for safe driving under all conditions.
+So, reviewing some tips for safe driving under all conditions couldn’t hurt.

 - Pay your insurance premiums on time.
 Payment issues and cancellations can keep you in the high-risk category.
 If you are worried about upcoming payments, your isure broker may be able to make accommodations with your insurance company.

-High risk insurance in Ontario is expensive because insurers charge more for drivers with poor driving and/or payment history.
-The chances of your insurance company having to pay out a high-risk claim is a lot higher compared to a driver with a cleaner record.
-High risk auto insurance is more expensive than the average cost for car insurance.
-High risk drivers are more likely to have a claim under their auto policy.
+High-risk insurance in Ontario is expensive because insurers charge more for drivers with poor driving and/or payment history.
+Your insurance company’s chances of paying out a high-risk claim are much higher than a driver with a cleaner record.
+High-risk auto insurance is more expensive than the average cost of car insurance.
+High-risk drivers are more likely to have a claim under their auto policy.
 Insurance is a pool of money.
 If more payment comes out to pay claims, more money will have to go back in.

 - Jevco Insurance: Jevco is a subsidiary of Intact Insurance.

-- Perth Insurance: Perth is a subsidiary of Economical Insurance.
+- Economical (formerly Perth Insurance): Perth was a subsidiary of Economical Insurance.

-- Pafco Insurance: Pafco is a subsidiary of Allstate Insurance.
+- Pafco Insurance: Pafco is a subsidiary of Pembridge Insurance.

 - Echelon Insurance: Echelon is a subsidiary of CAA Insurance.